Nicole Kelley - Owner & Director

 Bridget received her BFA in Dance Performance with a concentration in ballet from Marymount Manhattan College.
 There she had the opportunity to train with many distinguished teachers including Katie Langan, Robert Atwood, Anthony Ferro, Francisco Martinez, Denise Vale, Kristina Berger, Elena Commendador, and Lynn Glauber.
 Bridget has performed works by Twyla Tharp, Alwin Nikolais, Pascal Rioult, and Sean Curran.
 She also choreographed two original works during her studies.
 She was an inaugural member of the Boston Celtics Dance Team, has performed at the Macy's Day Parade, Turtle Lane Playhouse, and has done various commcercial, film, and promotional work.
 In addition to being a member of the RDC Faculty, Bridget has previously taught at Ballet Academy East in NYC and the Nevada School of Ballet in Las Vegas.

 Blair danced recreationally and competitively since she was three years old.
 Her competition years were focused primarily in lyrical, jazz and tap dance and she went on to choreograph group numbers for her sorority of which she was President.
 Blair attended University of Maryland, College Park where she received her degree in Communications-Public Relations and minor in Public Leadership.
 She worked for four years at a non-profit organization, Best Buddies Maryland, where she worked with middle and high school programs before becoming a Program Supervisor overseeing all Programmatic departments.
-She returned to Massachusetts in 2011 and became the Office Coordinator at Rhythm Dance Company which she has enjoyed for the past seven years.
+She returned to Massachusetts in 2011 and became the Office Coordinator at Rhythm Dance Company which she has enjoyed for the past eight years.

 A native of Manchester, New Hampshire, Aaron Tolson continues to make his mark by championing the movement of the art form of Tap in several arenas.
 Mr. Tolson is a national spokesperson for dance wear company SoDanca, a consultant and writer for Dance Spirit Magazine, a Professor of Dance at Plymouth State University and the Boston Conservatory, as well as the assistant choreographer, co-creator and assistant producer of the acclaimed stage production Imagine Tap!.
 Aaron started dancing at the age of ten in Lawrence, Massachusetts.
 Four years into his dance career he was performing in the Great Tap Reunion at the Apollo Theatre.
 He attended St. John's University obtaining a Bachelor of Science degree in Communications all the while honing his tap technique in Manhattan.
 His senior year of college landed him in the New York Shakespeare Festival tap program, also known as Funk U!
 Soon Aaron became a company member of Manhattan Tap and worked with the show Tap Dogs.
 Jumping feet first into choreography, he landed a job with Absolut with a tour called Absolut Tap!In 2005, Aaron completed a six-year run with Riverdance, the internationally acclaimed show with performances on Broadway and Radio City Music Hall where he was a featured soloist and dance captain.
 Since then, Aaron has performed and taught at numerous tap festivals, in addition to performing with Brookline Chorus’ Duke Ellington Sacred Concert, The Late Late Show with Liam O’Conner in Ireland and on Globo TV representing the Brazil International Tap Festival.
 Most recently, Aaron was featured on Dance.com and has choreographed, produced and directed Something to Tap About and Tapped and Tapped In - featuring New England Tap Ensemble.